Its-Just-Nans/bluehats.global/content/about/index.md

 # ✉️ Share announcements

-If you want to contribute to this blog with an announcement, please post it on the [annoucements list](https://lists.sr.ht/~bluehats/announce).
+If you organize `#BlueHats` events in your country, please share them on the [annoucements list](https://lists.sr.ht/~bluehats/announce) and we will advertize them on this blog.

 For any other topic, please join our [discussion list](https://lists.sr.ht/~bluehats/discuss).